tototomate123/tuwunel/docs/troubleshooting.md

 #### Debug/Trace log level

-conduwuit builds without debug or trace log levels at compile time by default for substantial performance gains in CPU usage and improved compile times.
+Tuwunel builds without debug or trace log levels at compile time by default for substantial performance gains in CPU usage and improved compile times.
 If you need to access debug/trace log levels, you will need to build without the `release_max_log_level` feature or use our provided static debug binaries.

 #### Changing log level dynamically

-conduwuit supports changing the tracing log environment filter on-the-fly using the admin command `!admin debug change-log-level <log env filter>`.
+Tuwunel supports changing the tracing log environment filter on-the-fly using the admin command `!admin debug change-log-level <log env filter>`.
 This accepts a string **without quotes** the same format as the `log` config option.